-It’s much more peaceful in the Mani these days, and a lot to explore, so it’s not a bad idea to go on a two-day trip here.
-We have not space enough here to describe the Mani's many sights, but, in our opinion, here are the highlights:
+It’s much more peaceful in the Mani these days, and a lot to explore, so it’s not a bad idea to go on a two or three days trip here.

 We begin in the northeastern part of the Mani, in Gythio, a charming port town and major town in the Mani.
 Gythio has a long and colourful history, but was destroyed by earthquake in 375 AD.
 It began to grow again in the late 1800's, which the many neo-classical houses testify too.
 In Gythio it’s nice to just stroll around, or sit down at a cafe or tavern overlooking the bay.
 If you're hungry for history, visit the Museum of History and Ethnology at the sweet little island Kranai at the south part of the town.
 In the north you'll find the Archaeological Museum and a small, two thousand years old amphitheater.
 Fine beaches are also found near the town, we like Glyfada (also called Valtaki), it's long and nice and has a dramatic shipwreck at the water's edge.

 Then you can continue your trip towards Areopoli, and possibly stop just south of it.
 There you'll find the Diros Caves, which embraces a portion of a river that flows through the mountains.
 This is a wonderful, magical place, always quiet, always pleasantly cool.
 Sitting on small boats, you will be rowed on the river, above the stalagmites and below the stalactites, that flashes and shines in beautiful colours.
 The caves, which was rediscovered about 100 years ago, was also known in the Stone Age and after, and once thought being part of the underworld.
 Well, for all we know, someone might still think they do.

 You can learn more about the history at the Neolithic museum near the caves.